digitalrebar/doc/deployment/install/quick.rst

       #.
 Our AWS provider default is US West (Oregon) so that region is recommended for this quick start.
       #.
 Click on Launch Instance.
 This will begin the instance set up.
       #.
 Select 16.04 Ubuntu Server (not 14.04!) for the AMI, then select `m4.large` or larger.
 A minimum of 8 Gb of RAM is required.
       #.
+A minimum of 20 Gb of Disk is recommended.
+8 Gb is required.
+      #.
 Next, navigate to the Configure Security Group tab.
-The "default" Security Group for this server needs Port 22 (ssh), 443 & 3000 (rebar), 2375 & 2475 (docker swarm), 4646 (chef), 8300 & 8301 (consul), 8888 (certificate signing service) and ICMP to be available!
+The "default" Security Group for this server needs Port 22 (ssh), 443 (rebar) and ICMP to be available!
 This is just our recommended base.
-Depending on the application, additional ports might be required, or Docker, Chef and Consul may be omitted.
+Depending on the application, additional ports might be required such as Docker, Chef and Consul.
       #.
 Launch the instance and save the ``.pem`` key as ``[key_name].pem`` to the home directory.
 This can be done by using the ``gedit`` command in the terminal, then copying and pasting the key to the new file.

    #.
 Connect to the server: ``ssh -i "[key_name].pem" ubuntu@[public_DNS]``.